 Police in Finland have launched an investigation into OneCoin, a digital currency scheme widely considered to be fraudulent.

-Local reports indicate that Finnish authorities are currently looking into the firm, with Antti Perälä, an official leading the investigation, stating that criminal reports against the operation are being filed by both private individuals and tax authorities.
+indicate that Finnish authorities are currently looking into the firm, with Antti Perälä, an official leading the investigation, stating that criminal reports against the operation are being filed by both private individuals and tax authorities.

 The scheme – through which individuals are sold investment token "packages" which can then be redeemed for OneCoins in an online platform – has been on Finland's radar since 2015.
 One report indicated that as many as 20,000 citizens had invested "tens of millions of euros" in the scheme, per conservative estimates.